 How Do Palatal Expanders Help Kids in Houston, TX?

-A child may need a palatal expander when the upper jaw is too narrow.
-This can contribute to crowding, crossbites, or limited space for permanent teeth.
+A child may need an expander when the upper jaw is too narrow, which can contribute to crowding, crossbites, or limited space for permanent teeth.
+An early evaluation helps catch these concerns before they are harder to correct.
+At our practice, orthodontic screenings around age 7 let Dr. Davoody evaluate jaw growth, tooth development, and whether early interceptive treatment may help.

-- Early treatment, typically between ages 6 and 10, focuses on guiding jaw growth and preventing more serious alignment issues
+- Early treatment (typically ages 6 to 10) focuses on guiding jaw growth and preventing more serious alignment issues.

-- Later treatment, during the teen years or adulthood, often focuses on repositioning teeth rather than correcting jaw structure
+- Later treatment (the teen years or adulthood) often focuses on repositioning teeth rather than correcting jaw structure.

-A palatal expander is usually most effective during early growth stages, which is why early evaluation is recommended.
+An expander is usually most effective during early growth, which is why early evaluation is recommended.

 - Crowded or overlapping teeth